 Not exactly.
 Paying mind to recent trends, the remote workforce can be productive and work in a secure environment.
 International Workplace Group found that 85 percent of surveyed business noted an increase in productivity that could be directly attributed to remote work flexibility.
 And security can be ramped up to address the following issues: an influx of new device connections, a flurry of requests for remote access to sensitive information, and the looming threat of phishing and other web-based attacks as users hit rogue sites.

 How are these trends supported?
 Largely in the form of these three familiar categories: unified endpoint management (UEM), identity and access management (IAM), and remote security infrastructure services.

-IBM Security MaaS360 with Watson UEM, IBM Cloud Identity, and IBM Security Services professionals share three main pillars of remote work: remote support and management, remote access controls, and remote access infrastructure and device deployment strategies and best practices.
+IBM Security MaaS360 with Watson UEM, IBM Security Verify, and IBM Security Services professionals share three main pillars of remote work: remote support and management, remote access controls, and remote access infrastructure and device deployment strategies and best practices.
 This holistic approach is designed to give users a frictionless experience when they attempt to access resources.

 Keep Mobile Bases Covered: Protect Smartphones, Tablets and Laptops Connecting Remotely

 It’s important to note that the first function of a proper UEM platform is to perform the basics: